usnistgov/SDNist/README.md

-# SDNist: Synthetic Data Report Tool
+# SDNist v1.4 beta: Synthetic Data Report Tool

-This iteration of the SDNist library (v1.4) is focused on generating reports that compare syntethic data to the [NIST Diverse Community Excerpts](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts).
+## We anticipate releasing SDNist V2 January 2023!

+Welcome!
+SDNist v1.4b is a python package that provides benchmark data and evaluation metrics for synthetic data generators.
+This version of SDNist supports using the [NIST Diverse Community Excerpts](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts), a geographically partioned, limited feature data set.

 The synthetic data report evaluates utility and privacy of a given synthetic dataset and generates a summary quality report with performance of a synthetic dataset enumerated and illustrated for each utility and privacy metric.

 [Preview a sample report produced by the tool here.](https://github.com/usnistgov/SDNist/tree/main/sdnist/report/sample-report)

+This tool is being actively developed.
+Please (raise an Issue)[https://github.com/usnistgov/SDNist/issues] if you catch a bug or would like have feature suggestions.

 ### Project Team
 **Karan Bhagat**, *Knexus Research* - Developer *sdnist.report* package